 Chef Pal studied at France’s prestigious LaVarenne cooking school.
-After working in several Parisian restaurants, he returned home to Rhode Island, where he honed his skills at Al Forno’s.
+After working in several Parisian restaurants, he returned home to Rhode Island, where he spent a year at Al Forno’s.
 From there he helped establish L’Epicureo, which quickly gained national attention, as well as Grappa, another celebrated bistro.

 After nearly a decade, Chef Pal closed his successful restaurant to spend time with his children.
 In 2008, he joined JWU as an instructor and in 2010 was given the Outstanding First Year Teacher Award.
 He also received the 2013 Dean’s Award for Professional Achievement.